Time is running out for Beijing to prepare its economy for a 'great demographic unknown' - KTVZ

 China is growing fast — but the workforce powering its economic rise is shrinking.

 Census data released Tuesday showed that China’s total population rose by 5.8% over the past decade — the slowest pace of growth since at least the 1960s.
 It also showed the country’s labor force is getting smaller.
-The number of people aged between 15 and 59 dropped below 900 million — down some 7 percentage points from a decade earlier.
+The number of people aged between 15 and 59 dropped below 900 million to about 63% of the population — down some 7 percentage points from a decade earlier.

 That could spell bad news for the world’s second-largest economy, as it draws ever closer to overtaking the United States.